isabella232/journeys.en/help/using/functions/functionmatchreg​exp.md

 Returns true.

+Explanation:
-Explanation: here you check if the string satisfies the regular expression (java syntax): starts with "Hello", then any kind of string and finishes with "World".
+Here you check if the string satisfies the regular expression (java syntax): starts with "Hello", then any kind of string and finishes with "World".